egg-west/Stratega/README.md

         ContinuePreviousSearch: false
 ```

-The screen output looks like
+The screen outputs look like:

 ```
 The maps file exist